Veterinary Medicine

 Credits 4.0

-The Practice of Veterinary Medicine is a seven-quarter series designed to teach veterinary students the clinical and communication skills necessary to become competent and successful veterinarians.
+The Practice of Veterinary Medicine courses are a 7-quarter series designed to teach veterinary students the clinical and communication skills necessary to become competent and successful veterinarians.
 The main objective of these courses is for the student to build the foundational pillars of communication, physical examination skills, medical knowledge, and critical reasoning, all essential for a successful career in the veterinary profession.
+In the fall quarter, mixed animal track students will take Practice of Veterinary Medicine IX and in the winter quarter, small animal track students will take Practice of Veterinary Medicine VII.

 VMEDG 1724: Personal Finance for Veterinary Professionals